-

 Emergency Contact Notification

-The University reserves the right to notify the parent(s)/guardian(s) of dependent students and/or a student’s emergency contact regarding any conduct situation which poses a health or safety risk to the student or others, particularly alcohol and/or other drug violations.
-The University may also notify the parent(s)/guardian(s) of non-dependent students who are under the age of 21 of alcohol and/or other drug violations.
+The University reserves the right to notify the parent(s)/guardian(s) of dependent Students and/or a Student's emergency contact regarding any conduct situation which poses a health or safety risk to the student or others, particularly alcohol and/or other drug violations.
+The University may also notify the parent(s)/guardian(s) of non-dependent Students who are under the age of twenty-one (21) of alcohol and/or other drug violations.
 Parental notification may also be utilized discretionarily by Conduct Administrators when permitted by FERPA or consent of the student.